ganeshdipdumbare/scootin-aboot-journey/README.md

 ## Use cases
 1. User is able to fetch nearby available scooters within the given radius.
 Please note that this works with real data only.
 2. User is able to start a trip with available scooter by passing `scooter id` and `user id`.
 If the scooter is already in use, then the api returns error.
-3. User is able to stop his trip which he/she has started already.
+3. User is able to stop his/her trip which he/she has started already.
 4. The scooter is used to save the events generated during the trip. e.g. trip_start, trip_end and trip_location_update by passing the scooter id, user id, location and time.

 ## API Operation